rofiatululfa20/tutorial-servo-camera/README.md

 ## About

-This project by [Aarón Montoya-Moraga](http://montoyamoraga.io/) consists of a webcam on a servo that can be controlled from a Python script.
+This project by [Aarón Montoya-Moraga](http://montoyamoraga.io/) consists of a webcam on servos that can be controlled from a Python script.

 Developed for [Sam Lavigne](http://lav.io/)'s [Automating video](https://github.com/antiboredom/automating-video-itp) class, at [New York University](http://www.nyu.edu/)'s [Interactive Telecommunications Program](https://tisch.nyu.edu/itp), November 2017.